Climate Change Impacts

 Climate changes are underway in the United States and are projected to grow.

-Across the country, water is an issue.
-However, the specific impact is different from location to location.
-In some regions, particularly in the western United States, drought is an important issue.
-Less snow in the mountains is important in the West and Alaska where the snowpack stores water for later use.
+Across the country, changes to water resources are of critical concern.
+In some regions, particularly in the western United States, drought is an important factorconditions are critically affecting local communities.
+Less snow accumulation in the mountains is important in the West and Alaska where the snowpack stores water for later use.
 In the Midwest and northeastern